sunmh207/swarm-x/README.md

 ### 4. How to add support for new LLM providers?

-Create a new Python class to implement the BaseClient class in the swarm/custom/client/base.py file.
+Create a new Python class to implement the [BaseClient](swarm/custom/client/base.py).